 - Dr. Facilier and Tiana greet guests in New Orleans near the Rivers of America.

 - The Evil Queen from Snow White has been lurking about near Fantasyland, often between Pixie Hollow and Alice in Wonderland.
+But she also frequents the Wishing Well.
 Sometimes she's near the castle entrances or Fantasy Faire.
 She's wonderfully wicked.
 Be sure to bow before greeting her!

 - The Citizens of Buena Vista Street in California Adventure are hidden gems that might not be your traditional Disney characters, but they are a lot of fun, and quite chatty.

 - Do you have a Chase Disney Visa card?
-When characters return to this experience, you can once again meet characters at Disneyland and Disney California Adventure that others cannot access.
+You can meet characters at Disneyland and Disney California Adventure that others cannot access.
 The location at Disneyland is in Star Wars Launch Bay (it's usually Darth Vader).
 In Hollywood Land at Disney California Adventure, you can usually meet Stitch or Daisy or Pluto.
-It's always a surprise, and it is fun to get private time with the character.
-Keep checking to see if characters have returned to these locations, though.
-Last time we visited, we did not get to meet live characters.
-Instead we got Magic Shots of characters.
+It's always a surprise, and it is fun getting private time with the character.
+Hours are limited, so check online.

 There are often other characters just inside the park entrance, but you never know who you will find there.
 It could be a princess, a villain, a classic favorite or a surprise obscure character.
 It is always best to look around when entering or exiting the park to see if you can spy a special character.